Top 10 Bird-Friendly Cities in America

 These birding hotspots fly high when it comes to preserving and protecting urban wildlife habitat.
 Check out the best cities for birders.

 With 80 percent of Americans living in cities, thank goodness birding isn’t limited to rural areas.
 Hundreds of cities across the country are bustling with bird activity and taking steps to keep it that way.
 The proof is in the success of programs like the National Wildlife Federation’s Community Wildlife Habitat certification and the National Audubon Society’s Lights Out campaign.
-You can also see it in the thousands of birders who rally like-minded individuals to make their communities better—and safer—birding hotspots for winged activity.
+You can also see it in the thousands of birders who rally like-minded individuals to make their communities better—and safer—for birds.

-This list of 10 outstanding cities considers a number of factors, including bird-friendly ordinances and programs, habitat creation and preservation efforts, and birding activities and events.
+This list of the 10 best cities for birders considers a number of factors, including bird-friendly ordinances and programs, habitat creation and preservation efforts, and birding activities and events.
 Yet it only skims the surface of the many fantastic birding opportunities in cities from coast to coast.
-Use our list as a guide, but also let it inspire you to go out and explore in a city near you!
+Use our list as a guide, but also let it inspire you to go out and see birds in a city near you!

 This city’s success proves that urban life and wildlife can coexist.
 Among other achievements, it was the first U.S. city to launch a Lights Out campaign.
 (Toronto spearheaded a similar initiative in Canada.)
 This partnership with the Audubon Society encourages building owners to darken unneeded lights at night during migration periods to prevent birds from becoming disoriented.
 It’s estimated that it saves more than 10,000 warblers, thrushes and other migratory birds every year.